 These crisp sugar cookies are flavored with citrusy Earl Grey tea leaves.

 Look out, Nutella.
 These new spreads from Hershey's (chocolate, chocolate hazelnut, and chocolate almond) are pretty awesome.

 There's one go-to recipe I believe all bakers need: a single-layer cake.
 There's a time and place for multi-layered cake (usually birthdays and other celebrations).
 But a single-layer cake isn't about celebration, it's about simplicity.

 Polar Vortex smortex—the cold weather didn't stop us from enjoying a bevy of frozen sweets this month.
 We also had fancy funnel cake, Asian-inspired cream puffs, and attacked a whole table of homemade pie.
 See all these and more of our favorite sweets of February!

 Whether you celebrate today as Fat Tuesday, Shrove Tuesday, Pancake Tuesday, Carnival, Mardi Gras, or simply the-day-to-stuff-yourself-silly-before-Lent, food is sure to be on your mind.
 We've got you covered.

 Pastry Chef Kierin Baldwin makes some insane pies at New York's The Dutch, like Poached Pear with Red Wine and Rosemary and Chocolate-Crust Coffee-Cream.
 But in no ways are pie the end-all of her talents.

 If you haven't thought of using bananas in a fruit crisp, this sweet, boozy dish will make you think again.

-Whether it's gingerbread men, gingerbread cupcakes, or even a traditional loaf, shoot us a photo of your best gingerbread sweet (along with a link to the recipe!) and we'll include it in the next roundup.
+It's something that should be in every home cook's repertoire: a great chocolate cake.
+Whether you make yours with cocoa, dark chocolate, milk chocolate, covered in chocolate frosting, or a little boozed up, shoot us a photo of your best chocolate cake (along with a link to the recipe!) and we'll include it in this week's roundup.